 Suggested Duration Activity and Description 20 minutes First, you will get a chance to write yourself into the story.
 Imagine you are the main character.
 How would you react and act?
 What about your main beliefs or experience would influence your actions?
-For example: As an advisor to Mandela would you advise him to not go abroad to seek for support because you think countries can be self-sufficient?
+For example: As an advisor to Mandela would you advise him to not go abroad to seek support?
 20 minutes Change one of the main causes and incidents/events or introduce a new cause into the story and think about the impact of that on the entire story and re-write it accordingly.
 For example: if the government had not caught and arrested Mandela, he would have succeeded in developing an armed struggle.
 Many of the protesters would have been killed and the resistance might have been suppressed.
 20 minutes Re-write the end of the story, and how do you think this story would continue to play out?
 For example: Mandela died in prison and that squashed the resistance struggle with no leader.
 The apartheid system continued until there was a new leader who took over and tried a violent resistance